TheVisualHub/MembraneFoundry/BurnBilayer/README.md

 Once prepared, place the following files into the `ref/` folder:

-### 2. How to execute the Script
+### 2. How to run MD simulations

-Run the following from your project root directory:
+Once prepared, the script creates another script run_simulations.sh, which should be executed from the project root directory on your HPC cluster:

 ```bash
 chmod +x ./run_simulations.sh
 ./run_simulations.sh
 ```

-🔥 This command will:
+## 🔥 IF everything is OK, this execution will:

     - Replicate test system creating a separate directory for each temperature (e.g., bilayer.burning_323K)